 As the weather gets warmer and the sun goes brighter, it’s time to make the transition to what seems to be one of the hottest summers we will ever experience.
 Just as you switch to the summer wardrobe and your cozy sweaters get replaced by flowy dresses, it’s time to switch your skincare products to something more suited for the warm water.

 Have you ever wondered how some people manage to keep their skin healthy and glowing no matter the weather?
-That’s because they adapt their skincare routine to the weather outside.
+That’s because they adapt their Summer skincare routine to the weather outside.
 Summer comes with a new range of skincare challenges that we need to tackle.

-Never leave the house without SPF
+Never leave without SPF

 Keep in mind that sunscreen needs to be reapplied every few hours, so it’s best that you set an alarm to remind you to reapply your SPF.

-Go for lightweight products
+Go for summer skin care products

 As you shop for summer products, keep in mind the weather is going to be humid most of the time, which means you can give up on your creamy cleansers and choose a gentler one.
 Ideally, go for products that feel hydrating and refreshing, such as water-based ones.